-As shown in Fig. \ref{fig:system_model}, after two consecutive downsampling and self-attention module pairs, the final downsized point cloud is obtained, which we denote by $\mathcal{P}^* = (\bm{X}^*,\bm{F}^*)$, where $\bm{X}^*\in\mathbb{R}^{(N/16)\times 3}$ and $\bm{F}^*\in\mathbb{R}^{(N/16)\times n}$.
+As shown in Fig. \ref{fig:system_model}, after two consecutive downsampling and self-attention module pairs, the final downsized point cloud is obtained, which we denote by $\mathcal{P}^* = (\bm{X}^*,\bm{F}^*)$, where $\bm{X}^*\in\mathbb{R}^{(N/16)\times 3}$ and $\bm{F}^*\in\mathbb{R}^{(N/16)\times 2n}$.
+Note that $n$ is the length of the transmitted codeword, $\bm{z}$ in \eqref{equ:def_z}.
 We emphasize that the features $\bm{F}^*$ are generated by neural networks and can be optimized to be robust to noise, thanks to end-to-end learning.
 On the other hand, the coordinates $\bm{X}^*$ are obtained from FPS and are susceptible to noise.
 Our empirical results indicate that $\bm{X}^*$ has to be transmitted to the receiver reliably via digital communications.
 Failure to do so results in a substantial degradation in the reconstruction performance of the point cloud.
-Digital transmission of $\bm{X}^*$, however, results in two problems: 1) the cliff and leveling effects; 2) excessive channel usage (detailed later in Section \ref{sec:ablation}).
-In this context, SEPT eliminates the need for coordinate {($\bm{X}^*$)} transmission and instead focuses solely on transmitting the features {($\bm{F}^*$)} to the receiver.
-To be precise, SEPT learns to encode the global features in $\bm{F}^*$ and the decoder is trained to reconstruct the entire point cloud from the global features without the aid of the coordinates.
+Digital transmission of $\bm{X}^*$, however, would cause two problems: 1) the cliff and leveling effects; and 2) excessive channel usage.
+To mitigate these problems, SEPT completely eliminates the need to transmit the coordinate tensor {($\bm{X}^*$)}, and instead focuses solely on transmitting the features {($\bm{F}^*$)} to the receiver.
+To be precise, SEPT learns to encode the global features in $\bm{F}^*$ as the transmitted channel codeword, and the decoder is trained to reconstruct the entire point cloud from the noisy channel output without the aid of its coordinate tensor.
 By doing so, SEPT significantly reduces the amount of data that needs to be transmitted, leading to more efficient and streamlined communication.